How “Imbalanced Domestic Trade” disrupts a closed economy

 The economic problem that makes distribution difficult: There is nothing that guarantees that #1 is equal to #2.

-This wasn’t a problem in the US in 1790 when 90% of the population of the US was employed busy producing only agriculture.
+This wasn’t a problem in the US in 1790 when 90% of the population of the US was employed only in agriculture.
 There was a heck of a lot of work to do!
 Now only 1% live on farms, but 100% of people need to eat, which is one reason why this problem is much more evident now.

 Some economists claim that economics is about how people make choices under conditions of scarcity.
 Perhaps that was true in 1790, but today, a visit to any US shopping center, if you peek inside a Walmart or Costco with goods packed from floor to ceiling it is hard to believe the scarcity story.
-Now, for at least 50% of the population, the real problem for them is to have enough money to buy it, or jobs that pay enough to pay for it.
+Now, for at least 50% of the population, the real problem for them is to have enough money to buy it, or enough credit, or jobs that pay enough to pay for it.
 This essay is more focused on that contemporary reality.
 For many the problem now is scarcity of money.

-This creates great differences in income, and ability to save money.
+This creates great differences in income and ability to save money.
 It gives some hint for why today 50% of the US population owns a tiny 2% of the total wealth.
 And how a tiny 2% of the population owns 50% of the wealth.

 One reason I am critical of contemporary macroeconomics is that productivity has moved to a point where much cheaper production of goods/services and less production labor is possible.
 Macroeconomics in advanced economies now needs to focus more on goods and income distribution rather than maximizing GDP.
-Nothing even close to real actual wealth “equality” is necessary for significant economic improvement.
-If income could shift just enough to move these percentages so the bottom 50% wealth cohort possessed 4% instead of 2% of total wealth, that would mean a doubling of wealth for the bottom half the population, with perhaps very little decrease from 50% to 48% for the top 2%.
+Nothing even close to wealth equality is necessary for significant economic improvement.
+If income could shift just enough to move these percentages so the bottom 50% wealth cohort possessed 4% instead of 2% of total wealth, that would mean a doubling of wealth for the bottom half the population, with very little decrease from 50% to 48% for the top 2%.

-With international trading countries there are three important commonly used economic terms: “trade balance” “current account,” “capital account.”
-“Current account” quantifies the amount of “trade balance” of a country: It is the total value of goods/services a country exports minus the value of total imports of goods/services within some period of time.
+With international trading countries there are three important commonly used economic terms: trade balance, current account and capital account.
+Current account quantifies the amount of trade balance of a country: It is the total value of goods/services a country exports minus the value of total imports of goods/services within some period of time.
 So for a net exporting country trade balance is positive, and for net importing country it is negative.
-Mercantilists advocated positive current account balances in order to accumulate money—which with just two countries trading gradually transferred money from net “importers” to net “exporters.”
-Each country has a matching “capital account” which measures the cash reserves that flowed the other way, from net importers to net exporters to pay for those goods/services.
-As mercantilism faded, more attention was given to “capital account,” to see what a country was losing in capital—especially when it imported more than it exported.
+Mercantilists advocated positive current account balances in order to accumulate money—which with just two countries trading gradually transferred money from net importers to net exporters.
+Each country has a matching capital account which measures the cash reserves that flowed the other way, from net importers to net exporters to pay for those goods/services.
+As mercantilism faded, more attention was given to capital account, to see what a country was losing in capital—especially when it imported more than it exported.

 One remedy to shift better trade balance with international trade is possible if the currency exchange value between two types of money is allowed to adjust between the two countries.
 Users of money of the net importing country can reduce the value of their money when they exchange it with money of the net exporting country, which will tend to equalize the value of trade between them.
 It is well worth noting that this advantage was eliminated when the Euro was adopted as the common currency for European nations.
-This has been regarded by many economists as being a weakness, or “mistake” that has caused difficulties making the Euro work as common currency to balance trade among many European countries.
+This has been regarded by many economists as being a weakness, or mistake that has caused difficulties making the Euro work as common currency to balance trade among many European countries.
 This puts different countries into one monetary straitjacket that disallows them from adjusting currency exchange rate to balance trade among countries.

 And of course this is not a method that could ever be used among citizens within one economy to resolve imbalances within that country, since everyone uses the same money.

-If $C is zero during the period, that would be the simplest to visualize—that would mean that every single person would have purchased in value exactly what he/she earned, with no one having either saved or dissaved.
-I call this trade that is “equally balanced.”
-Of course this doesn’t mean everyone’s income was the same.
-But if ($C) is positive during some period, then all the exporters (savers) would have produced a total of ($C) more in value of goods/services than they consumed.
-Where did those extra ($C) goods/services go?
-They went to the importers (dissavers) who would have spent a value exactly ($C) more, which must have come from money the dissavers had saved previous to that period.
 This would be no problem for the net positive exporters (savers), but there is the possibility that some of the importers (dissavers) could run out of savings–and therefore would not be able to purchase some of the excess product/services that the exporters had to sell.
-If that happened it could be bad not only for the importers, but also for some of the net producers who would have been left with extra inventory they didn’t sell which would mean reduced GDP in the economy—and the greater the trade imbalance the more that GDP could be reduced.
-This is exactly the same bad consequence of “trade imbalance” as in the international trade case.
+If that happened it could be bad not only for the importers, but also for some of the net producers who would have been left with extra inventory they didn’t sell which would mean reduced GDP in the economy; the greater the trade imbalance, the more that GDP could be reduced.
+This is exactly the same bad consequence of trade imbalance as has long been recognized in the international trade case.

-The surprising result of the above analysis is that if goods/services are all exchanged by money—in a “100% capitalism” economy, saving is just a transfer of money from “importers” to “exporters” which means it is a zero sum game! –exactly as is true with imbalanced international trade between two countries.
+The surprising result of the above analysis is that if goods/services are all exchanged by money—in a100% capitalism economy, saving is just a transfer of money from importers to exporters which means it is a zero sum game! –exactly as is true with imbalanced international trade between two countries.
 One macroeconomic fact this explains is the high wealth inequality we observe today.

 How do we resolve that logical conclusion with FRED data that shows that total saving is not always zero? https://fred.stlouisfed.org/series/PSAVERT

-1. Improving Keynes’ macroeconomic theory that explains and corrects recessions/depressions: Before the 1930’s economists were frequently particularly puzzled by economic events marked by slowdowns in GDP, and accompanied by increase of unemployment that would happen seemingly for no obvious reason.
+1. Improving Keynes’ macroeconomic theory that explains and corrects recessions/depressions: Before the 1930’s economists were frequently puzzled by economic events marked by slowdowns in GDP, and accompanied by increase of unemployment that would happen seemingly for no obvious reason.
 What was particularly puzzling was that they occurred not with shortages of goods for sale because they were often accompanied by what were called “general gluts” of a wide variety of goods.
 These were mysterious events for economists because it was generally believed that economies could fail only if there were insufficient production of goods/services, not an excess.
 Often these events were described as an economy that would unexpectedly develop a lack of aggregate demand.
 Or such events were sometimes even described as caused by “overproduction.”
-During such “recessions” there was desire for such goods from part of the population—particularly those with high unemployment who had insufficient money to purchase goods/services.
+During such recessions there was desire for such goods from part of the population—particularly those with high unemployment who had insufficient money to purchase goods/services.

-In 1948 economist Paul Samuelson published the first edition of his famous textbook “Economics” that described what was called Keynesian macroeconomics.
+In 1948 economist Paul Samuelson published the first edition of his famous textbook Economics that described what was called Keynesian macroeconomics.
 He presented Keynes’ important insight about why recessions happen and how to fix them.
-Keynes observed that such recessions/depressions appeared to be caused by “reduced aggregate demand” in an economy–an explanation perfectly good for predicting the existence of “general gluts” often observed in sluggish economies.
+Keynes observed that such recessions/depressions appeared to be caused by reduced aggregate demand in an economy–an explanation perfectly good for predicting the existence of general gluts often observed in sluggish economies.
 However he didn’t attempt to explain what caused this reduced demand except to suppose that for some reason it was caused by a reduction in “consumer confidence.”
 Even now that same description is often still used.
 He therefore recommended that government deficit spending should be implemented to increase aggregate demand.
+This essay is suggesting that lack of consumer confidence could be better explained by an economy that became trade imbalanced, shifting wealth from net importers to net exporters.
+That would explain low confidence not for all consumers, but mainly with the subset who were the importers (dissavers) in the economy –some of whom may have been unemployed for a while because of the imbalance of trade.

 The best way to prove or disprove this hypothesis would be if we had real time information about trade imbalance ($C) within a country.
-So far as I know the Fed does not collect any such data on “domestic trade imbalance” that would be able to test to see if that imbalance is associated with such economic downturns.
-Another reason that might be evidence for this view is that “consumer confidence,” according to the Investopedia website, has been more commonly observed as a lagging indicator of unemployment, suggesting that it is likely to have been caused by some earlier event– which could be an ongoing increase of trade imbalance.
+So far as I know the Fed does not collect any such data on domestic trade imbalance that would be able to test to see if that imbalance is associated with such economic downturns.
+Another reason that might be evidence for this view is that consumer confidence, according to the Investopedia website, has been more commonly observed as a lagging indicator of unemployment, suggesting that it is likely to have been caused by some earlier event– which could be an ongoing increase of trade imbalance.

 Why did Keynes did not come up with this explanation?
-Possibly because he visualized the set of agents as being all equal—not imagining an economy in which the group of agents could divide between “importers” and “exporters.”
-Samuelson’s classic text assumed a “single agent” model that is only capable of describing a perfectly balanced economy.
-This assumption was also implicit by the 45 degree angle “Keynesian cross” that implies that the money obtained by producing goods/services would be closely equal to what it cost to purchase them.
-But there is a hint that Keynes might have considered the “imbalance” view because he also considered the possibility of a “liquidity trap”—meaning some fraction of wealthy agents in the 1930’s were not spending, but holding excess cash liquidity as wealth.
-My hypothesis assumes that “imbalance of trade” could have caused savings by “exporters” to increase over time, which would imply that they trapped more “liquidity”—though the way Samuelson formulated the “consumption function” in the model he described in his textbook didn’t allow this possibility to be visible.
+Possibly because he visualized the set of agents as being all equal—not imagining an economy in which the group of agents could divide between domestic importers and domestic exporters.
+Samuelson’s classic text assumed a single agent model that is only capable of describing a perfectly balanced economy.
+This assumption was also implicit by the 45 degree angle Keynesian cross that implies that the money obtained by producing goods/services would be closely equal to what it cost to purchase them.
+But there is a hint that Keynes might have considered the imbalance view because he also considered the possibility of a liquidity trap—meaning some fraction of wealthy agents in the 1930’s were not spending, but holding excess cash liquidity as wealth.
+My hypothesis assumes that imbalance of trade could have caused eventual high savings by exporters to increase over time, which would imply that they trapped more liquidity—though the way Samuelson formulated the consumption function in the model he described in his textbook didn’t allow this possibility to be visible.

-2. Why economic “growth” is often considered to be so important.
+2. Why economic growth is often considered to be so important.
 Zero percent growth is usually considered a sign of a faltering economy.
 Why?
 Economic expansion is NOT needed because we need more stuff!
 Higher productivity can have an economic negative.
 As productivity increases within an economy, by definition fewer hours per worker are required for the same GDP output.
 Therefore some workers become, as the British say, redundant.
 To maintain aggregate demand the economy must find new jobs to provide income that will enable laid off workers to consume what they formerly did, plus value of the new goods/services provided from the new jobs that needed to be created.
-When productivity becomes more efficient, “growth” in GDP must occur not because more goods/services are needed, but rather to maintain the income for redundant workers that allows all goods/services to be distributed and consumed.
+When productivity becomes more efficient, growth in GDP must occur not because more goods/services are needed, but rather to maintain the income for redundant workers that allows all goods/services to be distributed and consumed.
 I would suggest that this would be an excellent topic for economists to analyze and try to find solutions to allow greater productivity without needing to produce more stuff.
 Some institutions that have already evolved historically are listed in Section 5.

 3. Does mercantilism exist within a closed economy?
-Although mercantilism has been for two centuries understood as bad policy for international trade, the corresponding attitude in a closed domestic economy is usually exactly the opposite: the belief is expressed by economists and moralists that saving, by producing more than consuming, is highly praised, which leads only to virtuous outcomes, without understanding the negative consequence of the Fundamental Monetary Constraint that has been well recognized as a problem caused by imbalanced international trade.
-More saving could lead to more imbalanced trade.
+Although mercantilism has been for two centuries understood as bad policy for international trade, the corresponding attitude in a closed domestic economy is usually exactly the opposite: the belief is expressed by economists and moralists that saving, by producing more than consuming, is highly praised, which leads only to virtuous outcomes, without understanding the negative consequence of imbalanced trade as we have defined it for a closed economy, that has been well recognized as a problem caused by imbalanced international trade.
 For some, belief in the undeniable virtue of saving as a spur to investment will likely be enough reason to completely reject the logic being expressed in this essay.
 An example: British economist John Hobson, who expressed in the early twentieth century a view similar to what is expressed in this essay, found strong opposition from economists to his thesis that excessive saving could result in reduced economic performance.
-Near the end of his life in 1938 he wrote his final book with the wry title “Confessions of an Economic Heretic.”
+Near the end of his life in 1938 he wrote his final book with the wry title Confessions of an Economic Heretic.
 My personal confession is that knowing his fate I have avoided saying there is a problem with “too much saving”–but it is true that another way to describe those who consume much less than they produce is to use the “s” word: savers.

-4. “Lazy bums?”
-The methods to be listed below in section 5 will be some that have been used to compensate for internal trade imbalance.
+4. Lazy bums?
+The methods to be listed in Section 5 will be some that have been used to compensate for internal trade imbalance.
 If the economy does not provide sufficient compensation for an imbalance of $C, that requires some in the economy to dissave.
-Some in the economy who have wealth may think that those who don’t save must be “lazy bums.”
+Some in the economy who have wealth may think that those who don’t save must be lazy bums.
 Maybe that’s also true, but if there is insufficient compensation for a high $C imbalance, it will be impossible for everyone to save.
 Perhaps blame the savers for saving too much.
-However bad macroeconomic policy, by not using more effectively some of the methods to compensate described in Section 5 below, would likely be a more useful target for their criticism.
+However bad macroeconomic policy, by not using more effectively some of the methods to compensate described in Section 5 , would likely be a more useful target for their criticism.

 5. Problem for our economy: Robots: Production equipment such as robots have taken the place of workers for much production work.
 Fewer people run the robots, reducing worker employment.
 Some people mistakenly believe that more college education is needed for redundant workers so a similar number of workers will be able to run the robots and will thus increase their income.
 But the whole point of using the robots is to produce the same output with fewer people, tending to increase profit per worker, which tends to increase the value of imbalance +$C. Production engineers help to produce goods more efficiently, often meaning using fewer people to produce the same output, increasing internal economic trade imbalance.
-Macroeconomists frequently tout “higher productivity” without understanding its possible negative effect on income distribution.
+Macroeconomists frequently tout higher productivity without understanding its possible negative effect on income distribution.
 Walmart and Amazon are recent real life contemporary examples.

 6. Problem for our economy: Shifting to cheaper production labor in China and Mexico.
 Another possible recent cause is that much high labor intensive production has been moved out of the US to reduce labor cost, which further decreases the number of domestic workers having well paid jobs.
 So with lower labor cost, pay for management increases—while redundant and unemployed workers become in higher supply increasing the economic imbalance +$C within the US economy.